dthx2710/Dolicon-Blue-Archive/src/pages/guide/ivan-kupala-of-the-revolution.md

 ![Cherino Matryoshka](/img/cherino-lottery.webp "Cherino Matryoshka")

+This is the best place to dump your AP in.

-1800 currency is needed for the whole lottery box to be bought out, and with max bonuses you only need 30 runs of Stage 7 which takes up 450 AP.
+1800 dolls are needed for a whole lottery box to be bought out, and with max bonuses you only need 30 runs of Stage 7 which takes up 450 AP.

 For 450 AP you get: